Dowell-Lab/codeclub/dreg_install/README.md

 `R CMD INSTALL --configure-args="--with-cuda-arch=sm_80 --with-cuda-home=/usr/local/cuda-12.0 --with-boost-home=/Users/rusi2317/bin/boost_1_86_0" Rgtsvm`

+> NOTE: The above line is run in the terminal (NOT in R), in the folder where `Rgtsvm` was cloned.
+>
-NOTE: When configured correctly, you should get the * DONE (Rgtsvm) message (shown in the screenshot below).
+> NOTE: When configured correctly, you should get the * DONE (Rgtsvm) message (shown in the screenshot below).

 4. Install bedops based on their instructions (I installed v2.4.39 when I made the initial configuration.
 The latest release is v2.4.41, and it can be found in part (ii) below). https://bedops.readthedocs.io/en/latest/content/installation.html#linux